Tuscan Soup is pure comfort—bacon, Italian sausage, white beans, and sun-dried tomatoes simmered in a creamy, flavor-packed broth.

 Instructions

-• In a large, cast-iron pot, heat 2 teaspoons of the oil from the sun-dried tomato jar over medium-high heat.
+• Heat 2 teaspoons of the sun-dried tomato oil in a large pot over medium-high heat.
 Add diced bacon and cook until browned and crisp.
-Remove with a slotted spoon and set aside on a paper-towel-lined plate, leaving the grease in the pot.
+Remove with a slotted spoon and set aside on a paper towel-lined plate, leaving the grease in the pot.

-• Add drained beans and chicken broth to the pot.
+• Pour in the drained beans and chicken broth.
 Bring to a boil, then reduce heat to medium-low.
-Cover with a lid and cook 10 minutes.
-Remove lid and give the soup a good stir.
-Add coarsely chopped spinach and heavy cream.
-Stir until spinach is wilted.
+Cover and simmer for 10 minutes.
+Remove the lid and stir.
+Add the chopped spinach and heavy cream.
+Stir until the spinach is wilted.

 Video